AOEpeople/vistecture-dashboard/Readme.md

 ## Usage ##

-You can use the Dockerimage. `aoepeople/vistecture-dashboard`
+You can use the Dockerimage: `aoepeople/vistecture-dashboard`

 ### Example Project